simpleinjector/Documentation/source/advanced.rst

         public LifetimeScopeCommandHandlerProxy(Container container,
             Func<ICommandHandler<T>> decorateeFactory) {
+            this.container = container;
             this.decorateeFactory = decorateeFactory;
         }

         public void Handle(T command) {
             // Start a new scope.
             using (container.BeginLifetimeScope()) {
                 // Create the decorateeFactory within the scope.
                 ICommandHandler<T> handler = this.decorateeFactory.Invoke();
                 handler.Handle(command);
-            });
+            };
         }
     }

-This proxy class starts a new :ref:`lifetime scope lifestyle <PerLifetimeScope>` and resolves the decoratee within that new scope.
+This proxy class starts a new :ref:`lifetime scope lifestyle <PerLifetimeScope>` and resolves the decoratee within that new scope using the factory.
+The use of the factory ensures that the decoratee is resolved according to its lifestyle, independent of the lifestyle of our proxy class.
 The proxy can be registered as follows:

 .. code-block:: c#